SluberskiHomeLab/trickortreatmap/README.md

 ### Security Notes
 - **Never commit real API keys or Firebase config to your repository**
 - All sensitive configuration is handled through GitHub repository secrets
-- The deployed version gets the real config injected during the GitHub Actions build process
+- Firebase and Google Maps API keys are injected during the GitHub Actions build process
+- Google Maps API is loaded dynamically at runtime, keeping the key secure
 - Local development uses separate local config files that are ignored by git
+- Source code inspection will only show placeholder values, not real credentials

 ## Deployment Process